alfonsof/terraform-azure-examples/code/07-terraform-state/README.md

 * Clean up the resources created.

-  When you have finished, run command:
+  When you have finished, the `terraform destroy` command destroys the infrastructure you created.

+  Run command:

   ```bash
   terraform destroy